What is Albania?

 Albania also has a very interesting history that is still present throughout the country.
 Albanian hospitality and friendliness have impressed those who have already discovered this hidden destination.

 There is a lot to see and do in Albania Whether you enjoy a beach holiday, a historical time travel to the past or a hike in the breathtaking mountains.
-In Albania, you can also dive into Albanian cuisine, which has been influenced by e.g. Greece, Italy and Turkey.
+You can also discover the delicious flavours of Albanian cuisine, inspired by Greece, Italy, Turkey and other countries.

-The links on this site allow you to explore tourist attractions and make an armchair trip to Albania before the actual trip.
+Use the links on this site to explore the tourist attractions in your armchair or on the sofa before your actual trip to Albania.
 Albania’s price level is still very affordable, at least for the time being, compared to many other tourist destinations.

 Traveling is facilitated by the fact that Finnish citizens are not required to have a visa for a stay of less than 90 days.
 However, the passport must be valid for 3 months after arrival in Albania.